shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 And visit it in a browser tab.

 Nice.
-Now, let's do a change.
+Now, let's make a change.
 For example, add some text to the **gitops-app/app/index.php** file.

-Then stage, commit and push the changes to the repository
+Then stage, commit, and push the changes to the repository

 ```bash
 git status